Caching Fastas

 Level 1 is the cache for generated FASTA (

 .fna) files for each specific genomic region, such as a gene, exon, or other user-requested interval.
 Each Level 1 cache entry is keyed by a unique hash derived from a subset of the form fields (see below), which encode the selected data source, taxon/species, annotation release, and the precise set of genomic regions.
-A Level 1 cache hit occurs if the directory/cache/cached_genomic_<hash>/annotation/contains all the expected.fnafiles for the requested regions, based on the exact combination of parameters.
-A miss occurs if any required file is missing or the directory does not exist for the cache key.
 Since these FASTA files are generated for a specific region selection, they are typically small and tied directly to the user’s query.
 The cache key is deterministic and ensures that only exact matches for the same region and parameters are reused.Example directory layout:

 Level 2: Raw Asset Cache from NCBI/Ensembl